Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection

+In this work, we are using a much more realistic MHD simulation of the ICME than \cite{Liu:2007}, the AWSoM simulation of the 2005 May 13 CME/ICME.
 In the AWSoM model, the coronal heating and solar wind acceleration are driven with low-frequency Alfv\'en wave turbulence.
 A simple phenomenological turbulence formulation of wave energy transport with local turbulence dissipation is applied.
 The Alfv\'en waves emanate from the bottom boundary and propagate parallel to magnetic field lines.
-In this original model, wave reflection was parameterized by means of a reflection coefficient $C_{\rm l}03$ that prescribed the ratio of returning and outward propagating waves uniformly.
+In this original model, wave reflection was parameterized by means of a reflection coefficient that prescribed the ratio of returning and outward propagating waves uniformly.
 Wave dissipation is driven by the mixing of forward and counter propagating waves, with balanced turbulence, optimal near the tops of closed loops.
 The dissipation depends on the correlation length $L_\perp$ that we assign inversely proportional to $\sqrt{B}$: $L_\perp\sqrt{B}= 7.5\times10^4$.
-Following, we prescribe 40\% of the turbulently dissipated energy to electron heating, while the remaining 60\% heats the protons.
+In the following work, we prescribe 40\% of the turbulently dissipated energy to electron heating, while the remaining 60\% heats the protons.